 The Nominating Committee reviews and makes recommendations to the Board, from time to time, regarding the appropriate skills and characteristics required of Board members in the context of the current make-up of the Board, the operations of the Company and the long-term interests of shareholders.
-See "Proposal No. 1-Election of Directors-Specific Qualifications, Attributes, Skills and Experience to be Represented on the Board" and "Proposal No. 1-Election of Directors-Director Background and Qualifications."
+See "Proposal No. 1-Election of Directors - Specific Qualifications, Attributes, Skills and Experience to be Represented on the Board" and "Proposal No. 1-Election of Directors - Director Background and Qualifications."
 The Committee does not have a specific diversity policy underlying its nomination process, although it seeks to ensure the Board includes directors with diverse backgrounds, qualifications, skills and experience relevant to the Company's business.

 Generally, the Nominating Committee will re-nominate incumbent directors who continue to satisfy the Committee's criteria for membership on the Board, continue to make important contributions to the Board and consent to continue their service on the Board.
 If a vacancy on the Board occurs or the Board increases in size, the Committee will actively seek individuals that satisfy the Committee's criteria for membership on the Board and the Committee may rely on multiple sources for identifying and evaluating potential nominees, including referrals from our current directors and management.
-In 2015, the Committee employed a search firm in connection with identifying and evaluating Board nominee candidates upon learning that Mr. Mazzorin and Dr. Scherer had determined not to stand for re-election at the 2016 annual meeting.
-Director nominee Mr. Hundzinski was identified as a result of the work completed by the search firm.
-Director nominee Ms. Hao was recommended by one of our current directors.
+Director nominee Mr. Stacey was recommended by one of our current management directors.

 The Nominating Committee will consider recommendations from shareholders of director candidates that are sent on a timely basis and otherwise in accordance with our Bylaws and other applicable law and regulations.
 The Committee will evaluate nominees recommended by shareholders against the same criteria that it uses to evaluate other potential nominees.
-We did not receive any recommendations for director nominations from shareholders for the annual meeting.
-See "-Shareholder Communication with the Board" and "Additional Information-Requirements for Submission of Shareholder Proposals and Nominations for 2017 Annual Meeting" for additional information.
+We did not receive any recommendations for director nominations from shareholders for the 2018 annual meeting.
+See "-Shareholder Communication with the Board" and "Additional Information-Requirements for Submission of Shareholder Proposals and Nominations for 2019 Annual Meeting" for additional information.